What is shop insurance?

 The only type of business insurance that’s a legal requirement is employers’ liability insurance.
 If you employ other staff, this will provide cover for any employees who are injured or suffer from an illness caused by working for your business.

 Your shop is your livelihood, so it makes sense to ensure you have the right cover in place to protect you against anything else that might affect your business.
 You may have stock on the premises, which needs protecting against theft and damage.
+Stock insurance covers exactly that.
 You’ll also need to consider what cover is required to protect you if members of the public injure themselves in your shop.
+Public liability insurance is one of the most important forms of protection for shops.
+With lots of people coming and going from your business, public liability insurance can cover you if someone is injured (or even if their property is damaged somehow) while they are on your business’ property.

 There are many things that you may want to protect your shop against.
 With each form of risk, there’s a suitable form of cover.
 When taking out shop insurance, here are some examples of cover you can include:

-- Employers’ liability insurance: If you employ any members of staff, you’re legally required to have this insurance cover.
+- Employers’ liability insurance: If you employ any members of staff, that aren’t direct family members, you’re legally required to have this insurance cover.
 It protects you if your employees are injured or become ill while working for you.

 - Public liability insurance: If someone is injured at your shop or their property is damaged, you can claim on your insurance to cover any compensation due to them, or any legal costs if they take you to court.
 With members of the public in your shop every day, this is particularly important.